-Among Steve’s many scientific contributions and professional honors, he was named a Fellow of the American Academy for the Advancement of Science in 2018, and was elected to the Board of the Association of American Cancer Institutes in 2022.
+Among his many scientific contributions and professional honors, Leach was named a Fellow of the American Academy for the Advancement of Science in 2018, and was elected to the Board of the Association of American Cancer Institutes in 2022.
 He has also served as chair of the Pancreatic Cancer Action Network’s Scientific and Medical Advisory Board and as a member of the Princeton University Board of Trustees.

 Leach earned his AB in Biology at Princeton University and his medical degree from Emory University.
 He completed his residency in general surgery and a postdoctoral research fellowship at Yale University, followed by a surgical oncology fellowship at MD Anderson Cancer Center.

 Dartmouth Cancer Center combines advanced cancer research at Dartmouth and the Geisel School of Medicine, with award-winning, personalized, and compassionate patient-centered cancer care and clinical trials based at the Norris Cotton Cancer Care Pavilion at Dartmouth Health's Dartmouth Hitchcock Medical Center.
 With 14 locations around New Hampshire and Vermont, Dartmouth Cancer Center is one of only 54 National Cancer Institute-designated Comprehensive Cancer Centers.
 Each year the Dartmouth Cancer Center schedules 74,000 appointments seeing more than 4,500 newly diagnosed patients, and currently offers patients more than 240 active clinical trials.
 Celebrating its 50th anniversary in 2022, Dartmouth Cancer Center remains committed to excellence, outreach and education.
 We strive to prevent and cure cancer, enhance survivorship and to promote cancer health equity through pioneering interdisciplinary research and collaborations.
 Learn more at the Dartmouth Cancer Center website.

 About the National Academy of Medicine